phel-lang/phel-lang.org/content/documentation/basic-types.md

 ## Numbers

 Numbers in Phel are equivalent to numbers in PHP.
-Next to decimal and float numbers the reader also supports binary, octal and hexadecimal number formats.
+Next to decimal and float numbers, the reader also supports binary, octal and hexadecimal number formats.
 Binary, octal and hexadecimal formats may contain underscores (`_`) between digits for better readability.

 ```phel
 1337 # integer